klaun76/gradle-dagger-gwt-simple-example/README.md

 ## Status

-Dagger 2.3 version is working.
+Dagger 2.11 version is working.
 Problem was with dependencies on com.google.guava, and specially order of dependencies.
 Many thanks to Thomas.
+Output moved from console to page

 [repo]: https://github.com/google/dagger